Toyota Yaris engines, drive and performance

 - Safe, could handle more power

 The majority of cars sold in the UK have 16-inch wheels.
 These cars get more compliant springs and dampers, plus higher profile tyres, and in combination this delivers a smoother ride.
-The upside is that the Yaris really clings on round the corners.
+The upside is that the Yaris really clings on around corners.
 Dial in a bit more lock on a tight roundabout and there is heaps of grip with a safe overall feel.
 But don’t imagine it can’t be fun – it is.

 Gareth added, ‘But it’s not at all straight-laced either.
 The underlying chassis is genuinely great fun to drive, despite a point-and-shoot automatic transmission.
 The 1.5-litre engine with 116hp is just right for the size of vehicle, and even sounds pretty peppy.’